tudors2004/Multiplayer-Pong-Game/README.md

 Written in Python for the server and HTML for the client.

-Simple to use: just start the server and access the game from a browser!
+Simple to use: just start the web_server and access the game from a browser!

+Local testing option by running testserver and testclient in IDE.

+### ⚠️ For use with public address, you need to do port forwarding on port 5000 in the router.
+Check your router's documentation for instructions.

+Contributions are welcome!
+Submit a pull request or open an issue for suggestions or problem reporting.